 ## Overview

-The Account Keychain precompile manages authorized Access Keys for accounts, enabling Root Keys (e.g., passkeys) to provision scoped "secondary" Access Keys with expiry timestamps, recurring or one-time per-TIP20 token spending limits, and explicit call scopes that restrict which targets, selectors, and recipients an Access Key may invoke.
+The Account Keychain precompile manages authorized Access Keys for accounts, enabling Root Keys (e.g., passkeys) and admin access keys to provision secondary keys.
+Limited access keys can have expiry timestamps, recurring or one-time per-TIP20 token spending limits, and explicit call scopes that restrict which targets, selectors, and recipients an Access Key may invoke.

-`authorizeKey(...)` takes a `KeyRestrictions` tuple that bundles expiry, spending limits, and call scopes.
+`authorizeKey(...)` takes a `KeyRestrictions` tuple that bundles expiry, spending limits, and call scopes. `authorizeAdminKey(...)` provisions an admin key for account key management.
 Access-key-signed transactions cannot create contracts; use a Root Key for deployment flows.

 ## Motivation

 The Tempo Transaction type unlocks a number of new signature schemes, including WebAuthn (Passkeys).
 However, for an Account using a Passkey as its Root Key, the sender will subsequently be prompted with passkey prompts for every signature request.
 This can be a poor user experience for highly interactive or multi-step flows.
 Additionally, users would also see "Sign In" copy in prompts for signing transactions which is confusing.
-This proposal introduces the concept of the Root Key being able to provision a (scoped) Access Key that can be used for subsequent transactions, without the need for repetitive end-user prompting.
-Recurring spending budgets and explicit call scoping make these keys suitable for subscriptions, connected apps, and session-key-style flows.
+This proposal introduces the concept of the Root Key being able to provision a scoped Access Key that can be used for subsequent transactions, without the need for repetitive end-user prompting.
+T6 extends this model with admin access keys for key management.
+Recurring spending budgets and explicit call scoping make limited keys suitable for subscriptions, connected apps, and session-key-style flows.

 ## Concepts